 Jerry O'Connell On Stage - Theater Credits, Bio and Tickets

 On stage, O'Connell made his Broadway debut in the Broadway premiere of Theresa Rebeck's Seminar in October 2011 at the Golden Theatre, running through May 2012.
 He made his Off-Broadway debut for Second Stage Theater in May 2014, starring in Bess Wohl's American Hero at the McGinn-Cazale Theater and he would return to Broadway in March 2015 to star in the comedy Living on Love at the Longacre Theatre.
-He returned to the Great White Way and makes his Roundabout Theatre Company debut in the Broadway premiere of Pulitzer Prize-winning drama A Soldier's Play as Captain Charles Taylor at the American Airlines Theatre from December 27, 2019 through March 15, 2020.
-The production was forced to close on March 11, however, due to the COVID-19 pandemic.
+He then made his Roundabout Theatre Company debut in the Broadway premiere of the Pulitzer Prize-winning drama A Soldier's Play as Captain Charles Taylor at the American Airlines Theatre from December 27, 2019 through March 11, 2020.